dustinpfister/blog_posts/_posts/js-touch-events.md

 layout: post
 categories: js
 id: 378
-updated: 2020-07-09 18:12:42
+updated: 2020-07-09 18:16:12
-version: 1.9
+version: 1.10
 ---

 There are [touch events](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events) in client side javaScript than can be used to bring interactivity to a javaScript project via touch screens rather than just using mouse and keyboard events only.
+There are several events of interest when it comes to touch events namely [touch start](https://developer.mozilla.org/en-US/docs/Web/API/Element/touchstart_event), [touch move](https://developer.mozilla.org/en-US/docs/Web/API/Element/touchmove_event), and [touch end](https://developer.mozilla.org/en-US/docs/Web/API/Element/touchend_event).

 There is of course also using mouse events with touch events and keyboard events to help bring a more general way of interactivity to a project that will work on a wider range of client systems in a uniform kind of way.
 I have worked out a [canvas example that makes use of touch events as well as mouse and keyboard events](/2020/04/17/canvas-example-input-controller/) that acts as a kind of grand central input controller of sorts.